jedcn/learning-javascript/README.md

 They are easily searched.
 They can easily be verified cross-browser.

-But most importantly, you start getting involved with a paradigm that can be helpfull regardless of the language you're working in.
+But most importantly, you start getting involved with a paradigm that can be helpful regardless of the language you're working in.
+For example-- you can take the same approach in [Ruby](https://github.com/jedcn/learning-ruby).